MattLawson98/MattLawson98/README.md

 ### Hi there 👋

-My Name is Matt  and I am a full stack developer!
+Hi my name is Matt and I am a full stack developer!
+I majored in elcterical engineering and found a love for coding, from there the rest is history!

 Here are some ideas to get you started: